phac-nml/irida-next/README.md

 - [asdf-ruby](https://github.com/asdf-vm/asdf-ruby)
   - Note: `asdf-ruby` uses [ruby-build](https://github.com/rbenv/ruby-build) and you will need to ensure you have the os level dependencies installed, which are documented [here](https://github.com/rbenv/ruby-build/wiki#suggested-build-environment).
 - [asdf-postgres](https://github.com/smashedtoatoms/asdf-postgres)
-  - Note: `asdf-postgres` requires the following os level dependencies `linux-headers-$(uname -r) build-essential libssl-dev libreadline-dev zlib1g-dev libcurl4-openssl-dev uuid-dev icu-devtools`.
-These can be installed using `sudo apt-get install`
+  - Note: `asdf-postgres` requires that you have the os level dependencies installed, which are documented [here](https://github.com/smashedtoatoms/asdf-postgres#dependencies)

 ## Setup